Luzanne-S/FAQ-Accordian-/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - FAQ accordion card

 This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.